Goddier1996/OnlineShop/README.md

 # online Pet shop - JavaScript , Html , Css
+in this project you can add a product to Shopping cart , what you need to buy.

-video project :
+# video :

 https://user-images.githubusercontent.com/59862302/179350546-e30ac0f3-3bfb-4458-a463-7795a075d0b6.mp4

-home page :
+# home page :

 ![1](https://user-images.githubusercontent.com/59862302/174878720-3eb14c20-be5e-414d-8368-65a57aaadb80.jpg)